Essential electronics for tailgating

 - Pinch the top of the burger closed, then lightly flatten the patty.
 Make sure the patty is well sealed, so that no cheese or chile can be seen; you don't want them "leaking" as you grill them.

 - Slide onto bun, top as desired, and enjoy!

 Sundays are the saddest days for the college football road-tripper.
 We’re all exhausted from the very fine work we did the day before, we’re six full days away from our next game, and we’re facing the prospect of a long drive home.
 What to do?

 Surfing the web

 Yes, it’s possible these days to turn a car into a wireless Internet hotspot.
-There are now mobile routers that let you stay connected just about everywhere you go.
-At first, even I thought this idea seemed like overkill, but I quickly warmed to having access to scores and postgame press conferences.
+Smartphones let you stay connected just about everywhere you go.
+I love having access to scores and postgame press conferences.
 (And it doesn’t hurt to be able to Tweet about our team’s victories.)
 It’s also a great way to kill time while we wait for the parking lots to clear out and traffic to die down a bit.

 I’ve come to depend on satellite radio to make the Sunday drive bearable.
 SIRIUS broadcasts the entire NFL — every game, every week, from coast to coast.
 Gone are the days of hunting for the clearest AM signal we can find as we pass from town to town, hoping that it’s broadcasting a game.
 Instead, we get to enjoy games from around the league.
 It satisfies our football cravings, as we head home to rest up — in anticipation of doing it all again the next week.